Eskişehir Mevlevihane

 the MASTERPIECE OF ORAL & INTANGIBLE HERITAGE OF HUMANITY

-In the cultural history of Anatolia, 13th century was a period of social structuring in which various confraternities began to be organized on the foundations of Islamic mysticism or sufi thought.
-The mystical foundations of Mevlevism were based on the fusion of the Khorasan school of sufism and the Seljuk-Turkish Culture.
+In the cultural history of Anatolia, 13th century was a period of social structuring in which various confraternities began to be organized on the foundations of Islamic teachings.
+The foundations of Mevlevism is based on Rumi's teachings through Kur'an, the Islamic Holy Book.

 Mevlâna Celâleddin-i Rûmi (1207-1273)